Diabolo Pendant Lamp

 Manufacturer: An unknown German company.

-Other versions: Unknown, but probably this diabolo pendant lamp exists in several versions as this one has the number 2715 B on the label, there should also be a 2715 A.
+Other versions: Unknown, but probably this diabolo pendant lamp exists in several versions as this one has the number 2715 B on the paper label.
+There should also be a 2715 A.

 German diabolo ceiling lamp made of steel wire and cotton in the style of the lamps designed by the French designers Le Corbusier, Pierre Guariche, René Mathieu…

 Lamps in this type of fabric are often attributed to Rispal, but in fact every lamp producer made them because they were immense popular in the 1950s and 1960s.
 Most of these lamps are made in celluloid (rhodoïd), some type of plastic.